mohdjun95/privacy-policies/sift.md

 ## 1. Introduction

-Welcome to **Sift** (formerly "AI Photo Sorter"), developed by Muhammed Junaid ("we," "our," or "us").
+Welcome to **Sifty** (the "App"), developed by Muhammed Junaid ("we," "our," or "us").
 We are committed to protecting your privacy and ensuring the security of your personal information.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our mobile application.

-By using Sift, you agree to the collection and use of information in accordance with this policy.
+By using Sifty, you agree to the collection and use of information in accordance with this policy.
 If you do not agree with our policies and practices, please do not use our app.

 ---